Available translations: Cymraeg

 What does the data say?

 According to the latest information from the ERAMMP, the concentration of carbon and organic matter in soil is generally stable at 80.4 gC per kg in 2021-23.
-This is very similar to the concentrations found in the 2013-16 GMEP at 81.8 gC per Kg (summary of results here).
+This is very similar to the concentrations found in the 2013-16 GMEP at 81.8 gC per Kg.
 Reported values are lower than the concentrations found in the 1998 and 2007 Countryside surveys (109 gC per Kg in both) due to an improvement in field survey coverage.

 Carbon concentration status and change was assessed using repeat survey data from the GMEP and ERAMMP field survey programs.
 This differed to previous reporting, where change was assessed by statistically linking carbon concentration in GMEP to earlier monitoring from the Countryside Survey, which used a compatible sampling approach but contained fewer monitoring sites.
 The current method, made possible by ERAMMP, is considered to give a more robust and representative value for Wales.